Accessorial, franchisor & holding company liability

 - holds the majority of the subsidiary’s issued shares.

 A franchisor or holding company doesn’t have to know about the exact contravention that occurred (eg. an employee not getting paid the correct penalty rates).
-They can still be held liable if they:
+They can still be held responsible if they:

 - were reasonably expected to know that the contravention would occur